SalilKoner/fPASS/cran-comments.md

 already built version of vignette (named as fPASS.html) is provided in the inst/doc folder.
 Please allow that time to build the vignette while running R CMD CHECK or R CMD BUILD.

+* As per the comments made by cran admin, the title has been reduced to 65 characters, and the references have been like with the proper format, and the messages have been displayed with message command, avoiding any cat or print command.